-Today, we use plastics in almost all aspects of our lives.
-It is not surprising since plastics are lightweight, sturdy, and lasts a long time.
+Today, we use plastics in almost every aspect of our lives.
+This is unsurprising since plastics are lightweight, sturdy, and long-lasting.

 Yet, according to researchers, having plenty of plastics around can cause serious health problems.
-Also, the chemical bisphenol A, commonly found in the products we use, is something to be cautious of.
+Also, the chemical bisphenol A, commonly found in our products, is something to be cautious of.

-In this article, we will discuss what BPA is and what are its effects on the body.
-We will also introduce tips on how to minimize the impact of BPA on our health.
+This article will discuss BPA and its effects on the body.
+We will also introduce tips on minimizing its impact on health.

 Understanding What Is BPA

-The acronym BPA stands for Bisphenol-A. It was created by a Russian chemist during the year 1891.
+The acronym BPA stands for Bisphenol-A. It was created by a Russian chemist in 1891.
 In the 1930s, BPA was found to be a chemical that can simulate the functions of the hormone estrogen in humans.

-Moreover, the 1950s became the year when BPA made its way into the industry.
-It became a major factor in the production of plastics all over the globe.
+Moreover, BPA entered the industry in the 1950s and became a major factor in the production of plastics worldwide.

 Since 2009, most baby bottles made in the U.S. have NOT contained BPA.